 Each series of units within the same class has the same rights as all other units within that class, except for different performance fees.
-In order to ensure that unitholders bear the performance fee according to the actual performance of their units, having regard to the different dates and prices at which such units were acquired, a new series of units is issued on each unit pricing date being every month end.
-As soon as practicable after a performance fee is payable, all units in all series with a performance fee payable will normally be consolidated into a single series.
+In order to ensure that unitholders bear the performance fee according to the actual performance of their units, having regard to the different dates and prices at which such units were acquired, prior to 1 January 2017 when daily pricing took effect, a new series of units was issued on each unit pricing date being every month end.
+On 2 January 2018, subsequent to the crystallisation of performance fees payable at 31 December 2017 by all series of units, every other series was consolidated into the lead series, Class A units, including the separate non-series based Class B units held by indirect investors who invest via a platform.
+As such, from this date onward, all units held by direct and indirect retail investors are in the one class/series and are non-series based.